 D) Honours Class (5 EC)

-The Honours Academy, which the Humanities belongs to, has a broad selection of Honours Classes: a short series of lectures on diverse topics, mostly in English, given by renowned scholars.
-In these Honours Classes you work with students from other faculties who are on the Honours track.
-A complete listing of offerings can be found on the Honours Academy website.
+The Honours Academy, which the Humanities Lab belongs to, has a broad selection of Honours Classes: a short series of lectures on diverse topics, mostly in English, given by renowned scholars.
+In these Honours Classes you work with students from other faculties who are on the Honours track as well.
+A complete listing of offerings can be found in the e-prospectus.
+More information about registering for Honours Classes can be found on the Honours Academy website.

 E) Joint CLOSING MODULE GRAND FINALE: CAPSTONE PROJECTS (5 EC)